sara-bouchenak/ELAPSE/README.md

 ---

-## Result Tracing and Statistical Analysis
+## Producing Traces and Statistics

 ELAPSE supports detailed trace logging and statistical analysis to evaluate the impact of data selection on model fairness and utility.